junbowu/LeagueAI/README.md

 To obtain the image data I used the online League of Legends model viewer from https://teemo.gg/model-viewer.
 For each ingame object and each animation I recorded a short video clip while rotating the 3D model.
 Next I used the pyFrameExporter.py script to extract individual pictures from the clips.
-For each of the
-For the minions I used Adobe After Effects to remove the background
+For the minions I used Adobe After Effects to add a green background to the videos of the minions and towers (all objects where I could not find the 3D models).
+For each of the objects exported frames I used the pyExportTransparentPNG.py script.
+The script removes the green/purple background from the individual screenshots and leaves you with the masked png of an objects.
+Furthermore, the scrip crops the images to the content and removes excess seethrough space.

+This leaves me with about 1000 masked images of each object that can be later used to generate labeled fake screenshots of the game.

-2. Combining the masked and cropped images with game background In order to generate a large amount of training data that cover all regions of the game map, generated a series of 200 screenshots from all over the map.
+2. Combining the masked and cropped images with game background To generate a large amount of training data that cover all regions of the game map, I generated a series of 200 screenshots from all over the map using the frame exporter script.
-Then the masked and cropped images are randomly combined with the map screenshots.
+Then the masked and cropped images from step 1 are randomly combined with the map screenshots using the bootstrap.py script.
 Since we place the images using a script it is possible to obtain the objects position in the image and thus automatically generate a label for it.

-The result is a dataset of XXXXXX labeled images that can be increased anytime by randomly placing the objects on the map.
+To generate a large variety of screenshots the script can be adjusted to:
+- change the random amount of champions, minions and other objects
+- randomly add a number of cursers
+- randomly add the game HUD to the screenshot
+- randomly scale all the objects
+- cluster the minions to create more realistic clumps of fighting minions
+- apply gaussian blur and random noise to the image

+Using this method a dataset of many thousands of different labeled fake screenshots can be generated in a matter of hours.

 ## Extracting health information